Last updated: May 2021

-We are providing you this notice due to European General Data Protection Regulation (GDPR) laws which have applied since 25 May 2018 and other similar data privacy laws in other countries.
-Due to these laws, companies that handle personal information are giving customers more details on how they gather, use and share this information as well as providing information on the rights you have on how this information is processed.
+The Reinsurers are providing you this notice due to data protection law, in accordance with which companies that handle personal information are giving customers details on how they gather, use and share this information as well as providing information on the rights you have on how this information is processed.
 You don’t need to do anything, but you may want to take time to read this.

-For the purposes of the GDPR, we are the data controller for the personal information that the trustee (or a third party acting on behalf of the trustee) or an insurance provider has given us.
-This means we have a responsibility to make sure your information is kept safe and not misused.
+For the purposes of data protection law, the Reinsurers are the data controller (or equivalent) for the personal information that the trustee (or a third party acting on behalf of the trustee) or an insurance provider has given us.
+This means the Reinsurers have a responsibility to make sure your information is kept safe and not misused.

 The trustee/insurer, or their adviser or other related third party, may give us any or all of the following personal information about you: